DominikSpringer/Scraper_for_Stocktwits/StocktwitsScraper/README.md

      $ scrapy crawl twitscraper -a query="examplestock"

 ---------------------------------------------------------------------------------------------------------------------------------
-3.B In 'StocktwitSscraper/spiders/twitscrawler.py' in the last but one line, replace 'examplestock' with a list of symbols you 	    	want to scrape data for.
+3.B In 'StocktwitSscraper/spiders/twitscrawler.py' in the last but one line, replace 'examplestock' with any list of symbols

 4.B run 'StocktwitSscraper/spiders/twitscrawler.py'